viswajitnayak/viswajitnayak/wsl_setup.md

 **check installed java version.**
 java -version

+**If you get an error like below that means since this is a new user, java is not installed:**
+java --version
+Unrecognized option: --version
+Error: Could not create the Java Virtual Machine.
+Error: A fatal exception has occurred.
+Program will exit.

+**To install java use any of the below commands:**
+*sudo apt install default-jre*
+*sudo apt install openjdk-11-jre-headless*
+*sudo apt install openjdk-8-jre-headless*

 **To create a new user in ubuntu linux distro issue the below command:**
 *sudo adduser \<username\>*